JuliaMixedModels/EmbraceUncertainty/contents/intro.md

 A `Table` is a general, but "bare bones", tabular form defined in the [Tables](https://github.com/JuliaData/Tables.jl) package.
 This particular table, read from an `Arrow` file, will be read-only.
-It is often convenient to convert the read-only table form to a `DataFrame` to be able to use the full power of the [DataFrames](https://github.com/JuliaData/DataFrames.jl) package.
+Often it is convenient to convert the read-only table form to a `DataFrame` to be able to use the full power of the [DataFrames](https://github.com/JuliaData/DataFrames.jl) package.

 ```jl
 sc("dyestuff = DataFrame(dyestuff)")